Communicating Benefits to Employees…Without Spamming Their Inboxes

 3. Say something different when communicating benefits to employees

-Using the same emails over and over again doesn’t help engagement.
+Using the same emails repeatedly doesn’t help engagement.

 The next time you’re communicating benefits to employees, say something different.